 - The Group's Business Ethics Policy and Code of Conduct has been communicated to 100% of employees worldwide.
 The Policy is communicated to most customers (over 80%) in all regions via their audit/assessment processes and is also publicly available to all business partners and employees on the Group's website. - One out of a total of ten board members (10%), this being Beatrice Perris Magnetto, has received training on ethics issues.
-Beatrice Perris Magnetto is the Board Member responsible for ethical and anti-corruption issues in the Group and participates in most CSR trainings and meetings to ensure there is an understanding of sustainable development and CSR at CLN Board of Director level (2-17). - All of the regional CSR officers representing Poland, South Africa, France, Germany, Portugal, Romania, Russia, Brazil and Slovakia who make up the main governing body for communication and training of ethics issues in the regions, have received training (100%). - All of the regional/country managers have received training (100%). - All employees involved in purchasing activities have received training on Sustainable Procurement, including ethical behaviour (100%). - The Group's Business Ethics Policy and Code of Conduct has been made publicly available on the Group's corporate website to ensure all business partners and other interested organisations can check the Group's ethical requirements. - An audit was carried out by the CSR Officer during 2021 to check that standard internal training modules on Ethics issues have been rolled out at plant level.
+Beatrice Perris Magnetto is the Board Member responsible for ethical and anti-corruption issues in the Group and participates in most CSR trainings and meetings to ensure there is an understanding of sustainable development and CSR at CLN Board of Director level (2-17). - All the regional CSR officers representing Poland, South Africa, France, Germany, Portugal, Romania, Russia, Brazil and Slovakia who make up the main governing body for communication and training of ethics issues in the regions, have received training (100%). - All the regional/country managers have received training (100%). - All employees involved in purchasing activities have received training on Sustainable Procurement, including ethical behaviour (100%). - The Group's Business Ethics Policy and Code of Conduct have been made publicly available on the Group's corporate website to ensure all business partners and other interested organisations can check the Group's ethical requirements. - An audit was carried out by the CSR Officer during 2022 to check that the training module 'Business Ethics and Code of Conduct' been translated into local language and training carried out in all plants in the Group.
 The level of training was at approximately 80% for white collar employees and executives.